TREC-LAB/ros_darwin/src/darwin_description/urdf/README.md

 ```
 From this structure, you can understand the whole urdf structure easily.
 And that's where [XML Copy Editor](http://xml-copy-editor.sourceforge.net/) shows up!

+Please open the following link to see the URDF structure.
+It makes a lot of sense!
 [How XML works with this structure](https://github.com/qkx515/FOR-README/blob/master/image.png)

 Here is how to install it in Ubuntu